 Prices based on average energy consumption figures from AER for five person household on the Citipower network in Melbourne.

-Origin works out to be cheaper, but only just.
-The difference between AGL and Origin in our example is less than $2 per quarter.
+Despite having the same discount, AGL works out noticeably cheaper.
 You can see how AGL and Origin compare to other providers in the state with our Victoria Electricity Cost Comparison report.